- What is the history of Shenandoah?

 It’s difficult to define “new” in this context, but at least 40% of the contributors to each issue in the past sixteen years have been new to Shenandoah.

-We receive about 6,000 poems and 3,000 stories and essays annually.
-We publish 70-80-100 and two dozen prose selections in an average annual volume.
+We receive about 3,000 poems and 3,000 stories and essays annually.
+We publish about 60 poems, 14 short stories, a dozen non-fiction pieces, twenty short short stories and several reviews in an average annual volume.

-We publish two seasonal issues each year: One in early February, one in early September.
+We publish two seasonal issues each year: One in February/March, one in September/October.

-Manuscripts are opened, sorted, dated and logged in according to genre by work-study students and interns.
-The interns read and make comments on all fiction submissions and pass fewer than half on to the editor, who reads all the poems and non-fiction himself, setting aside those which seem strong possibilities for Shenandoah and returning those which seem less strong.
+Physical manuscripts are opened, sorted, dated and logged in according to genre by work-study students and interns.
+The interns read and make comments on all fiction submissions (through Submittable) and pass fewer than half on to the editor, who reads all the poems and non-fiction himself, setting aside those which seem strong possibilities for Shenandoah and returning those which seem less strong.
 In a second round of reading, the editor selects the work which he believes Shenandoah should publish.
 Once a manuscript has been eliminated as a possibility, it is returned to the interns, who place the manuscript in its SASE, along with a form expressing regret that the work has not been selected.
 The manuscript is then mailed back to the sender.
-Sometimes the editor writes a note on the rejection slip; occasionally he writes a letter asking to see more work.
+Obviously, this is done electronically when the work has been submitted electronically.
+Sometimes the editor writes a note on the rejection slip (or e-mail message); occasionally he writes a letter asking to see more work.
 The entire process usually takes six to eight weeks.
 Due to the current volume of submissions, Shenandoah asks that writers not submit more frequently than twice a year.

-We recycle the manuscript and the sender is not informed of the editor’s decision regarding the work.
+We recycle the manuscript.
+Consequently, the sender is not informed of the editor’s decision regarding the work.

-Up to five poems, one story (or two short shorts), one essay.
+Up to five poems, one story (or two, maybe three short shorts), one essay.

 If your work is under consideration elsewhere, be sure to inform us in your cover letter.
 And if it is accepted elsewhere, inform us by e-mail or telephone immediately.
 Really: IMMEDIATELY.